Best Kaspersky alternatives in 2026

 How I selected and tested these Kaspersky alternatives

-We tested 26 different antivirus programs, so choosing the best antivirus software for this list was quite a task.
+With the help of the Cybernews research team, I tested 30 different antivirus programs, so choosing the best antivirus software for this list was quite a task.
 After all, these are the tools that will be responsible for protecting your device from malware and viruses.

 In order to ensure thorough and reliable results, our research team ran antivirus software tests on a VirtualBox virtual machine running Windows 11, set up on a powerful Lenovo ThinkStation with an AMD Ryzen Threadripper PRO 3945WX processor (12 cores, 3.99GHz), 64GB of RAM, and a 3TB SSD.
 For Mac tests, we used a VMware setup with macOS 12.0.1 Monterey, packing 16GB of RAM and 4 CPU cores running at 3.81GHz.